xplenty/xplenty-api-doc-v2/README.md

 ### Cluster

-An Xplenty **cluster** is a Hadoop cluster - a group of machines (nodes) that that is allocated exclusively to your account's users.
+An Xplenty **cluster** is a Hadoop cluster - a group of machines (nodes) that is allocated exclusively to your account's users.
 You can create one or more clusters, and you can run one or more jobs on each cluster.
 A cluster that you've created remains allocated to your account until you request to terminate the cluster.

 ### Account and User
 An Xplenty **account** represents a related group (usually a company) of Xplenty **users**.